Kiwis are helping develop Sports Chaplaincy ministry in France.

 Training for Sports Chaplaincy in France

-Now Matt is part of with Holistic Sports, which was set up earlier this year to promote Sports Chaplaincy in France.
+Now Matt is part of Holistic Sports, which was set up earlier this year to promote Sports Chaplaincy in France.
 Holistic Sports ran their first training for Sports Chaplains in September.
 The three people who lead this were all trained by New Zealanders Ross Georgiou and Matt Hawkins in Switzerland in February.
 Ross, currently living in Germany, is on the board of Sports Chaplaincy NZ, and was our founding National Director.
 He also ran Sports Chaplaincy training at the Christian Surfers International Gathering in France later that month.
 Matt Hawkins is Training Director for SCNZ.

 Eleven people took part in the Holistic Sports chaplaincy training.
 This included coaches, former professional players, journalists, students, health professionals, teachers as well as missionaries.
 They represented the sports of golf, football, ice hockey, basketball, tae kwon do, snowboarding, tennis and rugby.